MauricioZapata00/230720-dockerize-quarkus-bookings-app/README.md

 To create the docker image in your local machine you need to do the following steps:

 * First, at the same high of the project, run the next
 command:
 ```shell script
 ./gradlew build -Dquarkus.package.type=legacy-jar
 ```
-This is for build the container image run before create it
+This is for build the .jar application file before create the container image

 * Next we can create the image with the following
 command:
 ```shell script